okta/samples-js-react/README.md

 **NOTE:** Use only the domain part of your org url while setting OKTA_DOMAIN environment.

-* E.g - If your org url is https://myorg.oktapreview.okta.com, your OKTA_DOMAIN should be myorg.oktapreview
+* E.g - If your org url is https://myorg.oktapreview.com, your OKTA_DOMAIN should be myorg.oktapreview

-After setting up the environment variables, you need to run a script to update the configuration
+After setting up the environment variables, you need to run a script to update the configuration & also clone the express resource server repo, which will be used to test `/messages` page in the sample application

 ```bash
 sh scripts/setup-env.sh